McNICHOLS CO.

 In most Swage-Locked Grating types, the crossbar intersection sits midway along the bearing bar height.
 However, in our SFT Series, the crossbar is flush with the top surface, creating a smooth, uniform appearance that’s both functional and visually appealing.

-• SFT Series Grating: Features crossbars flush with the top of the bearing bars, creating a flat, uniform surface ideal for architectural use and clean aesthetics.
+GAL Series Grating with a flushed top creates a flat, uniform surface ideal for architectural use and clean aesthetics (SFT, SFT-2).

-• SAFE-T-GRID® Grating: An exclusive McNICHOLS® ADA-compliant T-Bar design, engineered for slip resistance and pedestrian safety.
-SAFE-T-GRID® meets ADA requirements for Grating opening size and surface smoothness while maintaining excellent drainage and traction.
+An exclusive McNICHOLS® ADA-compliant T-Bar design, engineered for slip resistance and pedestrian safety.
+SAFE-T-GRID® meets ADA requirements for Grating opening size and surface smoothness without compromising function.

 Press-Locked